CivicaDigital/NodeJsDojo/README.md

 Put simply, Node is a free, open source, cross-platform server environment.
 It runs in a single thread, and uses non-blocking, asynchronous programming so it can handle multiple requests simultaneously via events.
 It is fundamentally a JavaScript runtime environment, but is a lot more than just JavaScript - there is also a lot of C++ and C behind the scenes!

-Let's have a look at the architecture behind Node - here's a general layout:
+Here is a general (simplified) layout of Node's architecture:

 ![Node's architecture](./images/1-NodeArchitecture.png)